-Parties for children have come a long way in recent times due to more options, more expense and more expectation placed on an annual event that runs for two-three hours.
-Working in the kids party industry for 15 years, I have seen every kind of party from the informal backyard gathering to a virtual carnival with everything imaginable hired.
+Children’s parties have come a long way in the last decade with more options, more expectations and more expense placed on an event that runs approximately two-three hours.
+Being involved in the kids party industry for over fifteen years, I have seen every kind of party from the informal backyard gathering to a veritable carnival with a great variety of entertainment hired.

-However, a child’s party doesn’t require an event planner or a big budget to be wonderful.
-I have some great pointers to get the party started and the kids really enjoying themselves.
+However, a children’s party doesn’t require a big budget or an event planner to be successful.
+Here are some sure-fire pointers to get the party started and the kids having a ball.

-1. Stick with the familiar.
-Kids enjoy it when predictable elements occur, and if they’re overlooked, it will not go unnoticed!
-Definites are: Food, birthday cake, and the all important Party Bag!
-If you have these three things, you have a party.
+1. Keep it traditional.
+Children feel comfortable when predictable elements are present, and if they’re overlooked, it won’t go unnoticed!
+Must-haves are: Food, birthday cake, and the all important Party Bag!
+If you have at least these three things, you’ve got a party.

-2. What games to provide.
-There are so many options: Party games; hire an activity or entertainer or have it somewhere that will entertain the kids for you.
-The Golden Rule is: DON’T OVER-DO IT!
+2. What to provide for the kids.
+There are literally thousands of options: Party games; hire an activity or entertainer or have it somewhere that will entertain the kids for you.
+Rule of thumb: DON’T OVER-DO IT!

-Just one or two entertainment events are more than enough.
-The fact is, children will be expected to eat now, cut the cake now, watch the gifts being opened now, etc etc..
-If you throw in entertainers, activities and games, children can quickly be overwhelmed, plus the party whizzes by without the children having a chance to actually play.
+Just one or two structured games are more than enough.
+The fact is, children are already being directed to eat now, cut the cake now, watch the gifts being opened now, etc etc..
+If you throw in entertainers, activities and games, children can quickly become overwhelmed, and the party whizzes by without the kids having time to actually play with abandonment.

-3. Play time: This element should be the top party essential.
-Allowing time for the kids to run about, play, laugh and talk with each other is golden.
+3. Play time: This element should be the number one party essential.
+Allowing time for children to play, run about, talk and laugh with each other is golden.
 It suits children of all ages and capabilities, and what’s more , it’s free!

 4. Age-appropriate entertainment.
-This directive may seem like a no-brainer, however I have attended many parties that result in children being bored or bewildered.
+This tip may seem like a no-brainer, but I have attended many parties that can have children feeling bored or bewildered.
 For example, hiring a magician-clown for two-year olds left most of the children terrified.
 Another example is a bowling party for four-year olds.
-The children had no interest in being competitive and after a few bowls, the excitement had definitely worn off.
-Even Pass-the-Parcel can cause distress when played with children who are too young to know they haven’t missed out, they just have to wait their turn.
-If you are holding a party with mixed ages and genders, there’s a broad range of entertainment that appeals, such as face-painting and balloon-twisting.
+The kids had no interest in being competitive and after several bowls, the excitement had absolutely worn off.
+Even Pass-the-Parcel can cause distress when played with kiddies too young to know they haven’t missed out, they just have to wait their turn.
+When you are putting on a party with mixed ages and genders, there is a wide range of entertainment that will appeal, such as face-painting and balloon-twisting.

 5. Relax!
-When planning a party, listen to your child and use your instincts – you know what they will enjoy the most.
-On the day have a mini paper list so that you don’t forget anything, like when to get the party pies in the oven or to hand out the party bags.
+When planning a party, plan with your child and use your instincts – you know what they will enjoy the most.
+On the day have a mini run-list so you don’t forget anything, like when to get the party pies in the oven or to hand out the party bags.

-And lastly, enjoy YOURSELF too…after all -it’s a party!
+And most importantly, enjoy YOURSELF too…after all -it’s a party!